xbeat/Machine-Learning/README.md

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## Misleading Box Plots Limitations and Alternatives

+Understanding Box Plots

+Box plots are powerful tools for visualizing data distributions, but they can sometimes be misleading.
+A box plot represents only five key values: the minimum, first quartile, median, third quartile, and maximum.
+While this simplification is often useful, it can obscure important details about the underlying data distribution.

 ## Diagnosing Data Deficiency in Machine Learning Models

 Understanding Model Data Deficiency